The Resurgence Of Brutalism In Web Design

 While there is little doubt this form of web design is on the rise, it’s also true that like all trends it will fade over time.
-How fast it loses its momentum is not known, but given its harsh, in-your-face style, it may not last as long as the current minimalism trend in web design, but that remains to be seen as it grows in popularity among web designers.
+How fast it loses its momentum is not known, but given its harsh, in-your-face style, it may not last as long as the current minimalism trend in web design, but that remains to be seen as it grows in popularity among graphic designers.

 However, there are already slight changes happening to the brutalism design concept, subtle changes that take away some of the harshness, colour, and bold approach that makes it more accepting to audiences.
 While brutalism may not appeal to everyone, especially those who have grown use to the aesthetic qualities of minimalism, it’s also true that it does get people’s attention right off the bat and takes full advantage of new software programs and code for web design.

 Posted in the Web Designer Blog blog category on April 5, 2018.